 What does this mean for you as the owner of a single-member LLC?

-This means that your personal assets, such as your car, bank account, house, etc., are protected if your business is sued or defaults on debt.
+This means that your personal assets, such as your car, bank account, house, etc., are protected if your business is sued or defaulted on debt.

 As a single-member LLC, you have options to customize your tax structure.
 Therefore, you can choose what tax strategy is best for your business and business or personal circumstances.
 Consult a Certified Public Accountant (CPA) to determine what tax strategy is best for your LLC.